Senate amends own rules, settles for simple majority option

 From Fred Itua, Abuja

-The Senate has amended the Senate Standing Rules 2015.
-It has also approved a simple majority for the election of presiding officers.
+The Senate has amended the Senate Standing Rules 2015 and approved a simple majority for the election of presiding officers while retaining a closed ballot system of voting for the election of its president and deputy.

-It has also retained a closed ballot system of voting for the election of the President of the Senate and the Deputy.
+It also amended Order 96 to provide for Senators to be members of not more than seven Committees at a time, while committee membership would consist of not less than seven members and not more that twenty members at most.

-The amendment of the rules followed the consideration of a motion based on Order 111 of the Senate Standing Rule, 2015.
+The amendment followed the consideration of a motion based on Order 111 of the Senate Standing Rule, 2015.

 The Rules and Business Committee had proposed two-third majority in its report.

-James Manager threw his weight in support of a two-third majority for the election of officers.
-Ibikunle Amosun, on his part, kicked against the adoption of a simple majority.
+James Manager backed a two-third majority for the election of officers while Ibikunle Amosun kicked against the adoption of a simple majority.

 Senators voted in support of a simple majority for the election of presiding officers.